 Instructions

-- Add tomato sauce or paste, olives, cilantro and spices and water.
+- Add tomato sauce (or paste), olives, vinegar, spices, water and stir.

-- Add beans and potatoes and season with salt to taste.
-Cook for 30 minutes.
+- Add the potatoes and season with salt and pepper to taste.

 Notes